CookieUzen/resume/resume.typ

     #term[Sep 2022 --- May 2026][Wisconsin, US]

     - Sophomore student working towards a B.S in Computer Science (In Progress).
-    - Cumulative GPA of 3.6/4.0
+    - Cumulative GPA of 3.7/4.0

     == Interests

-    - NeoVim/Arch Linux (#styled-link("https://github.com/CookieUzen/dotfiles")[dotfiles])
+    - NeoVim/Exploring different flavors of Linux (#styled-link("https://github.com/CookieUzen/dotfiles")[dotfiles])
     - Cyber Security and Natural Language Processing
     - Hypervisors and Containers
-    - Networking with Bird and Wireguard
+    - Networking with Tailscale
     - Computer hardware and building systems

     #colbreak()
     == Projects

     ==== Homelab\
-    - Hosted various service across Vultr (vps) and on-premise bare metal servers
+    - Hosted various service across geological regions on cloud services and on-premise bare metal servers
-    - Used Proxmox VE hypervisor and Docker containers to host Nextcloud, Mail, Game Servers, and a variety of other services
+    - Using Proxmox VE hypervisor and Docker to host Nextcloud, Mail, Game Servers, and other services
-    - Adept at storage technology with RAID, ZFS, and SMB shares
+    - Adept at storage technology with RAID, ZFS, and SMB
     - Familiar with Ubuntu and RHEL based operating systems
-    - Experienced with networking, reverse proxying, remote accessing services via Wireguard and Caddy
+    - Experienced with networking, reverse proxying, remote accessing services via Tailscale, Wireguard and Caddy
     - Familiar DNS for domain resolution
     - Managed backup and recovery of services with snapshot management via Proxmox Backup Server